-- Possess a baccalaureate degree in any field from an accredited college or university, or be in the senior year of undergraduate study
+- Possess a baccalaureate degree in any field from a regionally accredited college or university, or be in the senior year of undergraduate study

 - Have a minimum cumulative GPA of 3.0 on a 4.0 scale

 - Achieve a C or better in all prerequisite courses from a regionally accredited college or university.
 All prerequisite courses must have been completed within 10 years prior to application.
 Required prerequisite courses include mathematics, general chemistry, organic chemistry, biochemistry, anatomy and physiology I and II, and introductory nutrition

 - Submit valid GRE, MCAT, or DAT scores (Please note: This entry exam requirement has been waived for the 2024 application cycle.)